 In 2015, WMA was selected by the College Board to include the AP Capstone™ Program as part of its curriculum.
 The first year will offer AP Seminar, which will be part of the English Department, while AP Research in the second year will follow the students’ passion and could fall under any academic discipline.

 Here is an at-a-glance view of our course offerings.
-Click here to download or open the file to the right.
+Click here or on icon to the right to open the file.

 The core requirements for a WMA diploma include:

 - Students must take a minimum of five credits per trimester.

 - Each yearlong course is equal to three credits.

 - Trimester courses are equal to one credit.